Which place is cheaper, Kansas City or New Orleans?

 The winter attracts plenty of travelers to both New Orleans and Kansas City.
 Most visitors come to New Orleans for the shopping scene and the cuisine during these months.

 The weather in Kansas City can be very cold.
 In the winter, New Orleans is much warmer than Kansas City.
-Typically, the winter temperatures in New Orleans in January are around 51°F (11°C), and Kansas City is about 30°F (-1°C).
+Typically, the winter temperatures in New Orleans in January average around 51°F (11°C), and Kansas City averages at about 30°F (-1°C).

 New Orleans usually receives less sunshine than Kansas City during winter.
-At this time of the year, New Orleans gets 158 hours of sunny skies, while Kansas City receives 175 hours of full sun.
+New Orleans gets 158 hours of sunny skies, while Kansas City receives 175 hours of full sun in the winter.

 New Orleans gets a good bit of rain this time of year.
 In January, New Orleans usually receives more rain than Kansas City.
-At this time of the year, New Orleans gets 5.2 inches (131 mm) of rain, while Kansas City receives 0.9 inches (23 mm) of rain.
+New Orleans gets 5.2 inches (131 mm) of rain, while Kansas City receives 0.9 inches (23 mm) of rain each month for the winter.

 In April, New Orleans is generally a little warmer than Kansas City.
-Temperatures in New Orleans average around 68°F (20°C), and Kansas City stays around 58°F (15°C).
+Daily temperatures in New Orleans average around 68°F (20°C), and Kansas City fluctuates around 58°F (15°C).

 The sun comes out a lot this time of the year in Kansas City.
 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the spring, New Orleans often gets more sunshine than Kansas City.
 New Orleans gets 254 hours of sunny skies this time of year, while Kansas City receives 231 hours of full sun.